Sulis Hospital Bath Gender Pay Gap Report 2024

 As an organisation employing more than 250 staff Sulis Hospital Bath is required under the Equality Act 2010, to publish information on its gender pay audit.

-Sulis Hospital Bath was previously owned by Circle Health Group as Circle Hospital Bath and purchased, by the Royal United Hospitals NHS Foundation Trust (RUH) in June 2021.
-Sulis Hospital Bath is a private limited company and operates as a separate business entity from the RUH and therefore reports its own gender pay gap figures.
+Sulis Hospital Bath has been owned by the Royal United Hospitals NHS Foundation Trust (RUH) since June 2021.
+However, Sulis Hospital Bath is a private limited company and operates as a separate business entity from the RUH and therefore reports its own gender pay gap figures.

-The data presented here forms a snapshot as of 31 March 2023.
-This report sets out the gender pay results in comparison to the snapshot for the same month in 2022, alongside key findings and actions for Sulis to address its gender pay gap.
+The data presented here forms a snapshot as of 31 March 2024.
+This report sets out the gender pay results alongside comparisons to previous years’ results and key findings and actions for Sulis to address its gender pay gap.

 Gender pay gap in context